Lilydale railway station: History

 Lilydale station opened on 1 December 1882 as an extension of the railway line from Camberwell, which had been extended from Hawthorn in April of that year.
-The fare from Melbourne was 3s 6d (first class) and 2s 6d (second class), and a letter-writer to The Age newspaper, "Cyclops", claimed that with the fare from Melbourne to Box Hill being only 9d (first class), there would soon be a line of stage coaches waiting to take people to Lillydale, with the extra cost effectively being a check on the growth of the town.
+The fare from Melbourne was 3s 6d (first class) and 2s 6d (second class), and a letter-writer to The Age, "Cyclops", claimed that with the fare from Melbourne to Box Hill being only 9d (first class), there would soon be a line of stage coaches waiting to take people to Lillydale, with the extra cost effectively being a check on the growth of the town.

 The second station building, opening in 1888, was relocated to Yarra Junction in 1915, having been replaced by the current building.
-When the new elevated station was constructed during level crossing elimination works between 2020–2022, the old ground-level building was retained.
-Its former refreshment rooms are listed on the Victorian Heritage Register.
+When the new elevated station was constructed during level crossing elimination works between 2020–2022, the old ground-level building was retained and its former refreshment rooms were aded to the Victorian Heritage Register.

 Until it was truncated at Lilydale in 1980, the line continued to Healesville.
 The line between Yarra Glen and Healesville is now part of the Yarra Valley Railway.
-The track from Lilydale to Yarra Glen, including Coldstream and Yering, is being repurposed as a rail trail.
-The Yarra Valley Railway originally leased the entire line, but they discontinued their lease on the section from Lilydale to Yarra Glen because of the bad condition of the timber bridges in that section.
+The track from Lilydale to Yarra Glen, including Coldstream and Yering, was repurposed as a rail trail.
+The Yarra Valley Railway leased the entire line, but they discontinued their lease on the section from Lilydale to Yarra Glen because of the bad condition of the timber bridges in that section.
 On 10 December 1991, the line between Lilydale and Coldstream was officially booked out of service.

-Also branching off at Lilydale was the Warburton line.
-It opened in 1901, and closed on 1 August 1965.
+The Warburton line also branched off at Lilydale.
+The line opened in 1901 and closed on 1 August 1965.
 The track was removed in the early 1970s, as was the bridge over the Maroondah Highway.
-Most of the right-of-way is still intact, and has been turned into the Lilydale to Warburton Rail Trail.
-The exception is the part of the line approximately 800 metres beyond where it branched off at Lilydale.
-Mount Lilydale Mercy College currently leases that part of the railway reserve, which runs through its property, being the only part of the former line that is obstructed.
+Most of the right-of-way is still intact, and was turned into the Lilydale to Warburton Rail Trail.
+The exception is the part of the line approximately 800 m beyond where it branched off at Lilydale.
+Mount Lilydale Mercy College leased that part of the railway reserve, which ran through its property, being the only part of the former line that is obstructed.

 Until 1967, a turntable also existed at the station.

 In 1985, boom barriers replaced hand gates at the former Maroondah Highway level crossing, which was located at the up end of the station.
+Around the same time, the platform numbers were swapped over.
 Occurring in that year, a signal panel was provided at the station, which controlled Lilydale and Mooroolbark.
 It was abolished in September 2021, with control transferred to Ringwood.

 On 29 November 1991, a Hitachi train set rolled away from the stabling yard for about 1.5 km towards Coldstream.
-It crashed through a wire fence and traversed the Beresford and Nelson Roads level crossings, and was about to climb a hill when it rolled back 300 metres.
+It crashed through a wire fence and traversed the Beresford and Nelson Roads level crossings, and was about to climb a hill when it rolled back 300 m.
 Police advised that only one of the four brakes on the train was engaged.
 A train driver was suspended due to the incident.

 On 31 July 1996, Lilydale was upgraded to a premium station.